TheOdinProject/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 #### What is the `lang` attribute?

 `lang` specifies the language of the text content in that element.
-This attribute is primarily used for boosting accessibility of the webpage.
+This attribute is primarily used for improving accessibility of the webpage.
 It allows assistive technologies, for example screen readers, to adapt according to the language and invoke correct pronunciation.

 ### Head Element